ntmaseras/GeneInteractionApp/README.md

 # GeneInteractionApp
 -- IN PROGRESS --
-The Gene Interaction App is an interactive tool designed to explore genetic interactions post CRISPR knockout, allowing users to investigate how the absence of specific genes affects other genes within cancer cell lines.
+The Gene Interaction App is an interactive tool designed to explore genetic interactions post CRISPR-Cas9 knockout, allowing users to investigate how the absence of specific genes affects other genes within cancer cell lines.
 Based on the DepMap project, this application enables users to select and analyze two genes, observing the correlations between these genes and identifying shared correlations post-gene knockout.

 ## Usage
 1. **Clone the Repository:**